Pan-Indian film: Growth

-S. S. Rajamouli's duology of epic action films, Baahubali: The Beginning (2015) and Baahubali 2: The Conclusion (2017), became huge critical and commercial successes.
+S. S. Rajamouli pioneered "Pan-Indian” cinema with his duology of epic action films, Baahubali: The Beginning (2015) and Baahubali 2: The Conclusion (2017), which became massive critical and commercial successes both nationally and internationally.
 Baahubali 2 became the highest grossing Indian film of all time.
-The film was released in various languages worldwide.
-This success led to a new trend in filmmaking, where rather than remaking the same film in multiple languages, filmmakers began dubbing the same film and releasing it simultaneously on a national level.
+The success of these films, which were released in various languages worldwide, sparked a new approach to filmmaking.
+Such films aim to transcend linguistic, demographic, social, regional, ethnic, and cultural barriers, seeking to resonate with a wide audience.
 Srivatsan S of The Hindu noted that Telugu cinema excelled in marketing pan-Indian films, primarily using two strategies: promoting films outside their home territory and collaborating with regional stars for increased visibility.
+Jeremy Fuster of TheWrap identified ingredients of pan Indian cinema as–high budgets, cast actors with national notoriety, and rooted in mythology, history or stories that are resonant with all Indians and high quality dubbing in all Indian languages.

 Kannada film KGF: Chapter 1 (2018) directed by Prashanth Neel also released in five languages, thereby becoming the first major Pan-Indian film from Kannada cinema.
-Success of other films like 2.0 (2018), Saaho (2019), Sye Raa Narasimha Reddy (2019) made Pan-Indian films widespread to other major Indian film industries.
-Marakkar: Lion of the Arabian Sea (2021) is the first major pan-Indian film from Malayalam cinema.

 Following the success of the Telugu films Pushpa: The Rise (2021) and RRR (2022), Rahul Devulapalli of The Week identified "Content, marketing, [and] indulgent overseas audience" have led to the rise of pan-Indian films from Telugu cinema.

-Actors like Prabhas, Yash, Allu Arjun, Ram Charan and N. T. Rama Rao Jr. enjoyed nationwide popularity among the audiences after the release of their respective Pan-Indian films.
-Film critics, journalists and analysts, such as Baradwaj Rangan and Vishal Menon, have labelled Prabhas as the "First legit Pan-Indian Superstar".
-India Today states Prabhas as "a flagbearer of introducing the trend of pan-India films in the nation".

 Pan-Indian films also employ actors from different language industry to increase their visibility and bring a universal appeal.
 In an interview with Film Companion, filmmaker Karan Johar said: "Pan-India is a phenomenon we cannot diminish or dilute."